riyanshibohra/VideoMind-AI/README.md

 2. Open your web browser and navigate to the provided local URL (typically http://localhost:8501)

-3. Enter a YouTube video URL and click "Generate Summary"
+3. Enter YouTube video URLs:

-## How It Works
-1. The system downloads the YouTube video and extracts its audio
-2. Whisper processes the audio to generate accurate transcriptions
-3. LangChain analyzes the transcription and creates a coherent summary
-4. The summary is presented to the user in an easily digestible format

-## Technologies Used
-- Python
-- OpenAI's Whisper - For accurate speech-to-text transcription
-- LangChain - For advanced language processing and summarization
+   - Add a single video URL in the sidebar
-- Streamlit - For the web interface
+   - Or paste multiple URLs in the main interface
-- yt-dlp - For YouTube video downloading
-- FFmpeg - For audio processing

-## Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.
+   - Click "Process Videos" to start analysis

+4. Explore the features:
+   - View summaries in the "Summaries" tab
+   - Chat with AI about the videos in the "Chat" tab
+   - Access full transcripts in the "Transcripts" tab
+   - Manage videos through the sidebar

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

-## Acknowledgments
-- OpenAI for Whisper
-- LangChain community
-- Streamlit team